 Yet, that does not mean it is an impossible feat.
-Many organizations and their employees are successfully adapting, learning new technologies and processes to enable working remotely.
+Many organizations and their employees are successfully adapting, learning new technologies and procedures to enable working remotely.
 Still, a number of myths continue to surround the concept of a remote workforce.
 It’s true that data security can become more complicated when you have a dispersed workforce all operating out of their individual homes.
 But with the right technologies, training and processes, organizations can continue to enable strong security while also providing a superior customer experience.

 Here we’ll explore some of the most common myths and misconceptions surrounding working remotely and what businesses can do to ensure they not only survive but actually thrive during these challenging times.